justDare/mern-auth-ts/README.md

  npm run dev
 ```

-Starts client on port 3000 and server on port 4000
+Starts client react app on port 3000 and server on port 4000.